l0r3zz/SLOBlackSwan-Cursor/cursor-book-workflow-guide.md

 1. Check agent .mdc file has correct `model:` in frontmatter
 2. Verify API keys in .env
 3. Restart Cursor
-4. In Agent chat, manually select model from dropdown
+4. In Agent chat, manually select model from model dropdown (top of chat)
+5. Make sure you're referencing the agent file with `@agents/research-agent.mdc` to load its configuration

 ### Issue: Files not saving to correct location